AshwatKumar/My_First_Webpage/README.md

 # My_First_Webpage
-This is my first try to make a webpage as a beginning to my web developement skills.
+This is my first webpage.
+I am a beginner in web developement.

 #Project_Screenshot
 ![](project-ss.png)